capt-meelo/LazyRecon/README.md

 ## Contribute

-If you have any problem or an idea, feel free to create an issue, oe pull a request.
+If you have any problems or ideas, feel free to create an issue, or pull a request.

 ## Disclaimer